Miragon/miranum-docs/docs/components/miranum-ide/miranum-deployment.md

 ### Miranum Deployment Server

-The Miranum Deployment Server is a single api for the *Miranum-IDE* to deploy process artifacts to.
+The Miranum Deployment Server is a single API for the *Miranum-IDE* to deploy process artifacts to.
 It transfers the process artifacts to applications which implement the Miranum Deployment Receiver library.

 #### Miranum Deployment Server REST